-Feel free to add some crumbled bacon if you’d prefer.
+Feel free to add some crumbled bacon into your egg bake if you’d prefer.

 Stay in touch!

-A vegetable casserole with brussels sprouts, butternut squash, shaved parmesan and basil.
+A vegetable and egg breakfast casserole with brussels sprouts, butternut squash, shaved parmesan and basil.
 Add a drizzle of balsamic reduction for an extra special breakfast egg bake!

 - 8 eggs room temp